glacerjust/smart-trash-detector/README.md

 ## Notes

+- Change all absolute paths to local paths in the code

 - GPT-OSS requires a Hugging Face API token set as HF_API_TOKEN.

 - Live webcam detection may be slower and sometimes misclassifies objects.